 - Use a wire brush to clean any dirt or debris from the caliper where the brake hose connects to it.
 You will be removing the hose and don’t want dirt to enter the brake caliper.

-- Place a pan under the brake line to catch the brake fluid that will leak when you disconnect the line.
+- Place a pan under the brake line to catch the brake fluid leaking when you disconnect the line.

 - Disconnect the line where the rubber hose connects to the metal brake line.
 You will need to hold the rubber brake hose using a 14mm open-end wrench and rotate the 11mm nut.
 Use a flare nut wrench to avoid stripping the nut.
 You mustn’t rotate the rubber brake line.
 The line has small tabs that will not allow it to rotate.